JosephLai241/URS/README.md

 The file names will follow this format: `"u-USERNAME DATE.[FILE_FORMAT]"`

-## Scraping Post Comments
+## Post Comments

 `$ ./scraper.py -c URL N_RESULTS --FILE_FORMAT`

-You can scrape post comments and specify how many top-level comments are returned.
-Each top-level comment will be followed by any second and third-level comments.

-Comments scrapes will include the following attributes of each comment:

- - Author
- - Created
- - Upvotes
- - Text
- - Edited?
- - Is Submitter?
- - Stickied?

-***NOTE:* These scrapes were designed to be used with JSON only.
-Exporting to CSV is not recommended.**
+**These scrapes were designed to be used with JSON only.
+Exporting to CSV is not recommended.

-The file names will follow this format: `"c-POST_TITLE DATE.[FILE_FORMAT]"`
+*Comment scraping functionality currently has some issues and may be different once I figure out a better solution.
+Section coming soon!*

 # How to get Reddit API Credentials